Aconitum3/EoML/README.md

 jupyter lab --ip=0.0.0.0 --port=8888 --allow-root --no-browser
 ```

-If you want to manage .ipynb files, edit .iginore.
+If you want to manage .ipynb files, edit .gitiginore.